 For hubless systems, the -CXB transceiver can be used.
 NIMs are interconnected with RG-62/u cables and BNC Tee connectors.
-Each -CXB NIM represents a high-impedance connection in both the powered and unpowered states.
+Each -CXB NIM represents a high impedance connection in both the powered and unpowered states.
 Therefore, passive termination must be applied to both ends of a bus segment.
-Use BNC-style 93 (nominal) ohm resistors at each end.
+Use BNC style 93-ohm (nominal) resistors at each end.
 The maximum segment length is 1000 feet and the maximum number of NIMs that can be connected to a segment is eight.

 To extend a bus segment beyond 1000 feet, an active hub is required.
 If the hub port is of the -CXS type, connection can be made if a few simple rules are followed.
-Only connect the hub port at the end of a segment.
-Do not connect the hub to the middle of a segment since the hub port is not of the high-impedance type.
-Do not terminate the cable where it attaches to the hub port since a -CXS port effectively terminates the end of a bus segment.
-Simply attach the cable directly to the hub port without using a BNC Tee connector or a terminator.
-The opposite end of the segment still requires termination if no hub connection is being made.
+Only connect this bus segment at the end of a segment.
+Do not connect the hub to the middle of a segment since the hub port is not of the high impedance type.
+Do not terminate the end which attaches to the hub port since a -CXS port effectively terminates the end of a bus segment.
+Simply remove the BNC Tee connector and terminator from the segment end and attach the cable directly to the hub port.
+The opposite segment end still requires termination if no hub connection is being made.